Exact Answer: At least 6 months

 Conclusion

 Getting back child support from the Federal tax department is an arduous task.
-The multiple requests and procedural forms that need to be submitted and approved are indeed time-consuming and often prolong the process.
+The multiple requests and procedural forms that need to be submitted and approved are indeed time-consuming and prolong the process.
 The overwhelmed state child support agencies may also take time to go over cases.

 Nevertheless, within the general operative structure of the IRS, it is possible to receive back child support from taxes within 6 months.
 If all sub-steps are diligently followed and the debt claims are not contested, then a 6-month period will suffice to receive the outstanding payment.
 However, in the event of contestation, the time frame will be invariably extended.